Lalith9701/eleve_ecommerce/README.md

 Eleve Ecommerce is a modern, responsive ecommerce web application built using **React, TypeScript, Vite, Tailwind CSS, and ShadCN UI**.

-This project was created as part of my learning journey to strengthen my skills in frontend development, UI building, and modern web technologies.
+This project was created as part of my learning journey to improve my frontend development and UI building skills.

 ---